kyma-project/kyma/resources/application-connector/charts/connector-service/README.md

 - **appsInfoURL** - URL at which management information for applications is available.
 If not provided, it bases on `connectorServiceHost`.
 - **runtimesInfoURL** - URL at which management information for runtimes is available.
 If not provided, it bases on `connectorServiceHost`.
 - **group** - Group for which certificates are generated.
 If the chart does not provide the default value, you must specify it in the request header to the token endpoint.
 - **tenant** - Tenant for which certificates are generated.
-If the chart does not provide the default value, you must specify it in the request header to the token endpoint.
+If the chart does not provide the default value, you must specify it in the header of the request sent to the token endpoint.
 - **certificateValidityTime** - Time after which the certificates issued by the Connector Service expire.
 Allowed time units are: `d`, `h`, `m` for days, hours and minutes.
 You can use only one unit at a time.
 The default value is `92d`.
 - **central** - Determines whether the Connector Service works in the central mode.